 During my nearly 15 years of using pay per click advertising platforms I have learned an awful lot!
 Much of this has come from trial and error.
-In the early days I made a bunch of Google Adwords mistakes and these have taught me almost as much as my successes.
+In the early days I made a bunch of Google Ads mistakes and these have taught me almost as much as my successes.

 I use it as an example because I don’t want you to make the same mistake I did!